kontron/devicetree-sal28/README.md

 display port.
 Loading `embedded-display-port.dtso` reconfigures the port as eDP.

-### LVDS port

-The board also provides an optional LVDS output.
-There are variants of the board which have an eDP-to-LVDS bridge.
-Load `lvds-display-converter.dtso` to enable support for this bridge and the LVDS output.

 ### CPLD update mode

 Due to pin restrictions the CPLD shares GPIOs which are needed during CPLD